nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![SortNameAscending](images/SortNameAscending.png)

 ### Generates a csv file that contains all stocks: `print`
 Generates a csv file that contains all stocks.
-Users may want to sort the stock using `sort` command to sort the stock in their preferred order before converting it into the csv file.
+Users may want to sort the stocks using `sort` command to sort the stock in their preferred order before converting it into the csv file.
 The csv file is saved to `[root directory]/data/stocks.csv` after successfully executing the command.

 Format (single): `print`

-Example Usage:
+#### Example usage:

 After executing the `print` command, proceed to the folder which contains Warenager.
 Click on the `data` folder circled in red.